Emergency Room Manager

 How do the physicians interact with your department?

-Asked by Tracy over 11 years ago
+Asked by Tracy almost 12 years ago

 We have a wonderful relationship with the ED physicians.
 They are a contracted group of ED board certified physicians, we have had the contract with them for over 20 years.
 The relationships in the department are very collegial and we work well together.
 The docs and the RNs are in constant communication about the care of the patients.
 Since the department is so geographically large, everyone carries cell phones so it is easy to contact each other.
 We also have the ability to communicate with each other electronically on our computer tracking boards.